godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | 0 |
 +-----------+---+

-If greater than zero, uses a different width for the window when running from the editor.
-The main use for this is to test with stretch modes.
+If greater than zero, overrides the window width when running the game.
+Useful for testing stretch modes.

 .. _class_ProjectSettings_property_display/window/size/width: